hturnbull93/spreddit/README.md

     user.password = passwordDigest;
     await em.persistAndFlush(user);

+    await redis.del(key);

     req.session.userId = user.id;

     return { user };
   }
 ```

 The `changePassword` mutation takes a `token` and `password` that are strings, and returns a promise that resolves to a `UserResponse`.
 It validates the `password` using a newly abstracted `validatePassword` utility that returns an array of `FieldErrors` or `null`.
 If then attempts to get the `userId` which should be stored in Redis by the key of the `token` with the `FORGOT_PASSWORD_PREFIX`.
-If it doesn't find the key because it is expired (or the token has been tampered with) it adds a token error and returns the errors.
+If it doesn't find the key because it is expired (or the token has been tampered with) it adds a token error, and then if there are any errors at this point returns the errors.
 If it did find the `userId` then it fetches the `user`.
 If there is no user (in the case the user was deleted in the interim before the reset password email was used) it returns a relevant error.
-If it did find the `user` it then hashes and saves the new password, and sets the session, and then returns the `user`.
+If it did find the `user` it then hashes and saves the new password, and sets the session, removes the key from redis, and then returns the `user`.

+*Note that `userId` is cast as a string when finding the `user`, as if there were any errors, they would have already been returned before this point.
+However, the compiler was not able to infer that this is the case.*